mmomtchev/xc-db/README.md

     The flights will be scored by `igc-xc-score` as they are imported.
 Only `TRI` and `FAI` flights will be considered - this is something that you can change in `import.ts`.

-    Importing the 60 000 flights of the French national paragliding flying league of the last 10 years takes about 12 hours on a 4 CPU machine.
+    Importing the 70 000 flights of the French national paragliding flying league of the last 10 years takes from 4h to 24h depending on the machine.

 6. Import the wind